idnow/de.idnow.android/README.md

 Please check the section  "How to import the SDK" for more details how to integrate the SDK with bouncycastle as an external library

-### Supported BC versions
+### Supported BouncyCastle versions

-Starting with IDnow SDK version 7.0.0, we are supporting bouncycastle as an external library.
-The default bouncycastle version used into the sdk is 1.64
+Starting with IDnow SDK version 7.0.0, we are supporting BouncyCastle as an external dependency.

-Bouncycastle supported version is + 1.63
+The default BouncyCastle version used in the SDK is <strong>v1.64</strong>.

-Prior the IDnow SDK version < 7.0.0 we won't provide any more updates and maintenance only with additional reimbursement.
+The BouncyCastle versions that are supported are v1.63+.

 ## Animations